 Some hearing aids come equipped with features that may not be essential but can definitely make your life easier.
 For example, not all hearing aids can have rechargeable batteries.
 Some hearing aids, especially the smaller ones, can only run on disposable batteries.

 Noise reduction is an essential hearing aid feature.
 But, some hearing devices have better noise reduction features than others.
 Some can even reduce wind noise levels.
 Noise reduction settings may be programmable, and some hearing aids have pre-programmed settings for meetings and many other social settings.
+Generally speaking, the more advanced or expensive the hearing aid is, the better the noise reduction features will be.

 Directional microphones are used to pick up sounds better in a chosen direction.
 They may be used to pick up sounds coming from the wearer’s front, back, or sides.
 These are great to have in places where there are lots of background noises.